 Note: At the bottom of this article, I discuss some upcoming changes to the blog.

 I came across an interesting article on CNBC today about closing credit cards.
-They offered a piece of advice that I don’t see often but is often correct.
+They offered a piece of advice that I don’t see often but is frequently correct.

 Should You Close Old Credit Cards?